JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/083_Binary_Tree_BFS_637._Average_of_Levels_in_Binary_Tree.md

 # 083_Binary_Tree_BFS_637.
 Average of Levels in Binary Tree

 Given the `root` of a binary tree, return *the average value of the nodes on each level in the form of an array*.
-Answers within `10-5` of the actual answer will be accepted.
+Answers within 10^(-5) of the actual answer will be accepted.

+> "Ten to the negative five" (10^-5) means 0.00001.
+It is a way to represent very small numbers in scientific notation.
+The notation "10^-5" indicates that 1 is divided by 10 raised to the power of 5, which results in a decimal point followed by four zeros and a 1 (0.00001).
+This expression is often used in scientific and mathematical contexts to denote precision or very small quantities.

 **Example 1:**